 - House policies and directives can be found using PolicyFinder.

-My physician has refused to provide me with a copy of my medical records, or is stating that I will be charged for a copy of my medical records.
+My physician has refused to provide me with a copy of my medical records or is charging a fee for copying my medical records.
 Is this ethical?

 Is it ethical for a physician I have never seen to refuse to see me?

 Opinion 1.1.2 “Prospective Patients” defines circumstances in which a physician may ethically decline to accept specific patients before a patient-physician relationship has been established.